 However, as Michael Dax shows in his book, Grizzly West, the political gulf between conservationists and local residents and industries proved impossible to bridge.
-Some environmentalists were aghast at the idea of compromising with the timber industry.
+Some environmentalists were aghast at the idea of making concessions to the timber industry.
 They wanted conservation scientists, not citizens, to be in charge of deciding what protections the bear would receive and which restrictions landowners and local industries would have to shoulder.
 “When you crawl into bed with the enemy, you become the enemy,” argued one wildlife activist.

 Mistrust ran just as high on the other side.
 A staffer for Idaho Senator Larry Craig argued, “This is more than just an experimental introduction, it is a bid for controlling the entire western way of life.”